 - Your odds of receiving compensation are high.
 Lawyers working on a contingency fee basis often won’t take cases that look weak.

-- If you lose your case, you will not owe any money.
+- If you lose your case, you will not owe any fees.
 Your lawyer assumes the financial risk upfront.

-Q: How do I hire a Duluth Slip and Fall Lawyer?
+How Do I Hire a Duluth Slip and Fall Lawyer?

-A: At Nicolet Law Accident & Injury Lawyers, we make it easy for you to get the legal support you deserve.
+At Nicolet Law, we make it easy for you to get the legal support you deserve.
 In just three simple steps, you can rest easy knowing one of our experienced slip and fall attorneys is fighting for your rights.

 Here are the steps to follow: